The Best Watches For Nurses

 2. Speidel Original Scrub Watch

-Like the VAVC above, it has a super-easy to read face with large hour markers using black on white.
+Like the VAVC above, the Speidel scrub watch has a super-easy to read face with large hour markers using black on white.
 The second hand is also red, and there are minute/second markers all around the edge of the face to help count seconds easily.
+Military time has been added in a second ring on the inside too, which is helpful if you use that at work.

 There are a few key differences with the Speidel over the VAVC though, some good, some bad.
 First, they use an easy to wash silicone band.
 But the water resistance of this watch is only 30m, so it can get wet, but it’s not as good as the VAVC.